Unit 1 - Practice Quiz

 Fermi level in a semiconductor having impurities Easy

-B. Closer to the valence band
+A. Closer to the conduction band

-C. Inside the valence band
+B. Inside the valence band

-D. Closer to the conduction band
+D. Closer to the valence band

 11 In a P-type semiconductor, the Fermi level shifts towards the: